 The New Car Smell We Love Can Be Toxic, Studies Say

-high concentrations of compounds producing the smell can cause cancer and nervous system problems
+high concentrations of compounds producing the smell we love can cause cancer and nervous system problems

 Vehicle interiors have a mixture of hundreds of different chemicals, most, if not all of which are not regulated.
 Since they aren't regulated, consumers don't know precisely what dangers they face.
 Each car is different depending upon the vehicle manufacturer, component manufacturers, and the various options and equipment in the vehicle.
 Some vehicles have significantly less chemicals whereas some have significantly more.
 And the industry trend seems to be headed towards more healthy interiors, which is a good sign.